foopod/blog-2.0/_tutorials/how-to-gooogle.md

 Each website shows it's data in it's own way.
 Here are some common sites and tips to find what you are looking for.

 **Stack Overflow** is one of your most powerful allies.
 It is kind of like yahoo answers but for coding.
-Just skim the question to see if it us like your problem and read the answers that have the most votes.
+Just skim the question to see if it us like your problem and read the answers that have the **most votes**.

 **W3Schools** has tons of info on HTML, CSS and javascript.
 The code and example sections are my favourite because that's where all the code is.